oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 - The CloudSystem includes a system administration SOP.
 - Azure MFA is required for all privileged user access.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for provisioning, managing and decommissioning administrative accounts to be used for CloudSystem administration.
+- The organisation is responsible for provisioning, managing and decommissioning administrative accounts to be used for CloudSystem administration.

 ### System patching